-F. Student Grievance Process
+G. Student Grievance Process

-- 1. A grievance can be brought as a result of an unauthorized or unjustified act or decision by a member of the faculty, staff, or an administrative officer, which in any way adversely affects the status, rights, or privileges of a student.
-Examples of grievances include: - Inconsistent application of announced requirements. - Belated imposing of requirements not originally made clear. - Assignment of grades based on criteria other than academic performance in the course. - Grading criteria that do not provide dependable methods of evaluating student work or performance. - Violation of student rights to an explanation of how course grades were determined. - Registration and application problems. - Complaints about discrimination and racism. - Assistance with concerns that have not been resolved by other regular university procedures.
+tatus, rights, or privileges of a student.
+Examples of grievances include: ☐ Inconsistent application of announced requirements. ☐ Belated imposing of requirements not originally made clear. ☐ Assignment of grades based on criteria other than academic performance in the course. ☐ Grading criteria that do not provide dependable methods of evaluating student work or performance. ☐ Violation of student rights to an explanation of how course grades were determined. ☐ Registration and application problems. ☐ Complaints about discrimination and racism. ☐ Assistance with concerns that have not been resolved by other regular university